 - The Client shall have informed the Contractor of the Shortcoming as described in article 17.4.

 - There must be a situation of default as provided for under articles 18.2 and 18.3.

 - The damage shall be attributable to the Contractor.

 - The Client shall have made it sufficiently clear that it has taken enough safety precautions to prevent or limit damage as stated for example, in articles 17.2 and 17.3.

-The Contractor shall be in default during the period in which the performance is not forthcoming after this has become due and the conditions of article 18.3 have been fulfilled except in cases where this delay cannot be attributed to it or if the Contractor believes that compliance is already permanently impossible.
+The Contractor is in default during the period in which the performance fails to take place after it has become due and the requirements of Article 18.3 have been met, unless the delay cannot be attributed to the Contractor, or unless compliance has become permanently impossible.